Casualty Care Training

 The MREW CCC also introduces our team members to the Ogwen Valley Mountain Rescue MREW formulary including the indications, contraindications, interactions and side effects of the drugs we routinely carry.
 Many of our team members go on to attend further training, including scenario simulations, airway management, and wilderness medicine.
 The team is very fortunate to have health care professionals amongst its members, including doctors and pre-hospital specialists including paramedics as well as other qualified and highly experienced allied health care professionals and trainees from a wide range of disciplines.

-Over the last twelve months there has been some major changes to the equipment we carry.
-Advances in equipment have lead to lighter and more durable products been purchased by the team.
-All our Paramedics and Team Doctor carry a range of drugs equivalent and sometimes exceeding that of the NHS Ambulance Service.
-We strive to be on the cutting edge of new equipment use and casualty care to ensure any Casualty we may treat gets only the very best.
+We are constantly reviewing the equipment we carry, striving to get the right balance between weight, speed and providing the best care for our casualties.
+We strive to be on the cutting edge of pre-hospital wilderness first aid, ensuring our casualties get only the very best.
 We continue to work closely with Ysbyty Gwynedd’s Emergency Department who provide Casualty feedback as part of the Mountain Medicine Project.
-We are all extremely grateful for the support we receive from the Welsh Ambulance NHS Trust and our colleagues from Bristow’s (and formally RAF Valley’s Rescue 122).
+We are all extremely grateful for the support we receive from the Welsh Ambulance NHS Trust and our colleagues from Bristow (and formally RAF Valley’s Rescue 122).